PlatziDev/react-markdown/README.md

   );
 }
 ```

-You can send every native DOM attribute to the Markdown component and it's going to be received, the default `tagName` is a `div`.
-The value of `parser` is an empty object by default.
+- You cand send any native DOM attribute to the Markdown component.
+- The default `tagName` is a `div`.
+- The value of `parser` is an empty object by default.
+- The `content` is required.

 ## Run test
 You have 4 ways to run tests.